peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 the former indicating an updated CDS or CDNSKEY record set.

 Scheme
-: The scheme indicates the mode used for contacting the desired notification address.
+: The mode used for contacting the desired notification address.
 This is an 8 bit unsigned integer.
 Records with value 0 (null scheme) are ignored by consumers.
 Value 1 is described in this document, and values 128-255 are reserved for private use.
 All other values are currently unspecified.

 Port